Date/Time: Wednesday 24 June 2026, 10:30am–12:30pm

 Insight into managing partnership conflict and building recovery

-Who should attend This session is open to anyone working in or around place-based and neighbourhood change.
+This session is open to anyone working in or around place-based and neighbourhood change.
 It will be particularly relevant to VCSE infrastructure bodies, local authorities, place-based funders, and practitioners involved in community governance or organisational development.

 Delivered by West Midlands Funders Network and Heart of England Community Foundation, in partnership with Local Trust.